lopeskaroline/lopeskaroline/README.md

+# About me
 Hi, I'm Karoline 👋
-About me
-I'm a Testing Analyst and graduated in Analyses and system development, I'm learning about Java and Automated Test Web and API
+I'm a Testing Analyst and graduated in Analyses and system development.
+At the moment I'm learn about Cypress with JavaScript

-🌱 I’m currently learning about Cypress, JavaScrit, Automated Test Web and API 💻 Tecnologies: .NET, JavaScript, Java, ReactJs, Selenium, Appium, MySql and MongoDB ⚡ Fun fact: I love to watch tv shows, anime, cooking shows and I love cooking 📺🍕
+- 🌱 I’m currently learning about Cypress, JavaScrit, Automated Test Web and API
+- 💻 Tecnologies: .NET, JavaScript, Java, ReactJs, Selenium, Appium, Cypress, MySql and MongoDB
+- ⚡ Fun fact: I love to watch tv shows, anime, cooking shows and I love cooking 📺🍕